 Spring Semester – 2021: 3 Requirements

-After the research paper is submitted and approved by NC Space Grant, the second half of the scholarship award ($1,500) will be released (anticipated date: April 2020).
+After the research paper (Requirements 1 & 2) is submitted and approved by NC Space Grant, the second half of the scholarship award ($1,500) will be released (anticipated date: April 2020).

 Upon selection, awardees must submit an acceptance form and provide a photo and biographical information; inform NC Space Grant of changes of address; and respond to academic and employment follow-up surveys.

-Students may be asked to share their experience in public forums, in social media, in an NC Space Grant News story, in professional meetings, etc. Awardees will be requested to collaborate with the NC Space Grant communications specialist, Lee Cannon (firstname.lastname@example.org).
+Students may be asked to share their experience in public forums, in social media, in an NC Space Grant news story, in professional meetings, etc. Awardees will be requested to collaborate with the NC Space Grant communications specialist, Lee Cannon (firstname.lastname@example.org), both during and after the scholarship period.

-Awards will be announced by approximately, Monday, October 26, 2020.
+Awards will be announced on or around, Monday, Oct.
+26, 2020.
 Awards are contingent upon receipt of NASA funding and quality of submitted proposals.

 The application must be submitted online and all information must be complete or the application will not be reviewed.

-There are informational data fields required for the application, however, key application essay questions include:
+There are informational data fields required for the application, however, key application essay questions include (Word limits: 350 per question):

 What areas of STEM interest you?
 Why?